 As the season is fast approaching, it is a great time to check your basics in order to give you the best possible chance.
 Of course, that’s if you want to reduce your handicap!?!

 All the best to Golf Team Germany this week in Nations Cup, Sotogrande @theacademybyrjd @GolfVerband #belowthehole pic.twitter.com/WWTQku7l2k

 — Dr Paul Hurrion (@PHurrion) February 22, 2016

 Posture at Address

-Your goal at address is to establish a posture that allows your shoulders and torso to rock in a pendulum motion without any need for excess hand action or other compensations… as these won’t hold up under pressure.
+Your goal at address is to establish a posture that allows your shoulders and torso to rock in a pendulum motion.
+The goal is no need for excess hand action or other compensations, as these won’t hold up under pressure.
 The ability to create a stable posture and pivot point is essential if the putter is to be returned consistently from address, top of backswing and back to impact.

 So what width of stance is the most stable for you to achieve this?

 Your knees should be slightly flexed, with your weight even between heels and toes.
-Not on your toes, and not on your heels… ask yourself, if somebody was to push me, in which direction would be the easiest from them to knock me of balance?
+Not on your toes, and not on your heels.
+Ask yourself, “if somebody was to push me, in which direction would be the easiest for them to knock me off balance?”

-Tiger is a fantastic example for this, you would struggle to knock him over irrespective of the direction you pushed him.
-His body looks incredibly stable at address with the putter, a very efficient biomechanical position to create the desired pendulum stroke, with his posture enabling the path of the putter to be dictated by the shoulders and not the hands!
+Tiger is a fantastic example for this.
+You would struggle to knock him over, regardless of the direction you pushed him.
+His body looks incredibly stable at address with the putter.
+He’s in a very efficient biomechanical position to create the desired pendulum stroke.
+Moreover, his posture enables the path of the putter to be dictated by the shoulders and not the hands!

 — The Academy by RJD (@TheAcademybyRJD) February 7, 2016